Do I have to attend New Student Orientation?

-Where can my parents stay during this time?
+Where can my parents and family members stay during this time?

 Guests (including parents and families) are not able to stay in the residence halls during the first weeks of school, so parents and families should plan to stay in a hotel for the duration of their time in Longview.
 [LIST OF HOTELS AND TRAVEL INFORMATION]

 What is the purpose of New Student Orientation and Family and Parent Orientation?

 Simply put, we want students to form competence, confidence, and connections here at LETU in their first few days.
 Confidence that they have come to the right place, and that they are a welcome part of our community.
 Competence regarding our policies and procedures, and things like class registration and financial aid.
 And finally, we want students to make connections with each other and with the staff and faculty of this campus.
 We want to begin forming new relationships as soon as you step on campus.

 Are my meals provided during Orientation?
 What about my family’s meals?